Autism Across the Life Span: What Gets Better, What Gets Worse, and What to Expect

 Download the infographic: Early Childhood Development and Beyond

-Other Considerations for Young Children
+Other Developmental Considerations

 As you evaluate each child, it’s important to keep these factors in mind.

-A study published in 2023 found that autistic toddlers between the ages of 1 and 2 years were less attentive than neurotypical toddlers to “motherese”—a voice tone mothers often use with very young children.
+A study published in 2023 found that autistic toddlers between the ages of 1 and 2 years were less attentive than neurotypical toddlers to use “motherese”—a voice tone mothers often use with very young children.
 Researchers tracked eye movements to measure children’s attention.
 Autistic toddlers who focused more on motherese tended to have more developed social and language abilities, researchers said (Pierce et al., 2023).

 Age at Identification